flimpie/revbank/README.md

 ### Other configuration

-- `revbank.plugins`: enable or disable plugins here.
+- `spacetab.plugins`: enable or disable plugins here.
+  You can overwrite plugins by creating a plugin of the same name in `plugins/overlay/`.
+That will be loaded instead.
-- `revbank.accounts`: if you're migrating from another system, you can add the existing account balances here.
+- `spacetab.accounts`: if you're migrating from another system, you can add the existing account balances here.
 Only the first two columns are mandatory (account name and balance).
-Editing the accounts file when revbank is in active use is not recommended because you might overwrite the effect of the latest transactions, but you can maybe get away with it if you're fast enough.
+Editing the accounts file when SpaceTab is in active use is not recommended because you might overwrite the effect of the latest transactions, but you can maybe get away with it if you're fast enough.
-- `revbank.products`: list your products here; the first column is a comma separated (no space after the comma!) list of product codes.
+- `spacetab.products`: list your products here; the first column is a comma separated (no space after the comma!) list of product codes.
 Only the description makes it into the logs so make it sufficiently unique.
 - `plugins/deposit_methods`: if you want to enable this plugin (which is highly recommended!), at least change the bank account number.
-When customizing plugins, you can either copy the file and use your own, or edit the existing file and deal with merge conflicts later.
-Either way you'll have to pay attention to changes when upgrading.
+When customizing plugins, you should copy the file into `plugins/overlay/`.
+You should pay attention to changes when upgrading.

-After changing `revbank.plugins` or any of the actual plugin files, you'll need to restart `revbank`.
-The easiest way to do that is ctrl+D. No restart is required after editing `revbank.products`, `revbank.market`, or `revbank.accounts`.
+After changing `spacetab.plugins` or any of the actual plugin files, you'll need to restart `spacetab`.
+The easiest way to do that is ctrl+D. No restart is required after editing `spacetab.products`, `spacetab.market`, or `spacetab.accounts`.

 If your terminal is unable to beep, e.g. if it's Linux console on a Raspberry Pi, copy the `beep_terminal` plugin to a new file, and figure out another way